goradd/goradd/README.md

 1) Scalability.
 GoRADD is architected for scalability.
 All user state information is serializable to key-value stores.
 You might need to build the interface to the particular key-value store you are interested in, but that is not difficult.
 Some specific issues to consider:
-    1. GoRADD requires a MySQL database at this point for your main data store.
+    1. GoRADD requires a MySQL or Postgres database at this point for your main data store.
         SQL is great for creating most common data structures, is great when you need to change your structure without destroying data, and is fast enough for most applications.
-However, all data access is done through a common API, so switching an application that is already written to another SQL database like Postgresql, Oracle, or any other database is very straight-forward
+However, all data access is done through a common API, so switching an application that is already written to another SQL database like Postgres, Oracle, or any other database is very straight-forward
            and is just a matter of implementing the database layer.
-In fact, the database layer is generic enough that you could switch to a NoSQL implementation as your product matures and you need scalability at speed.
     2. GoRADD maintains the state of each user of the website in something we call the *pagestate*.
        The pagestate is serializable to any key-value store.
 Currently, only an in-memory store is provided, but writing an interface to any common key-value store is easy.